 Over the past couple of weeks, I’ve either met with or listened to insurance ‘experts’ who are sitting somewhere between fraudulent and negligent.

-In the world of information on tap, there’s no excuse for giving wrong or misleading information, especially if you’re in a position of responsibility as a speaker or consultant.
+In the world of information on tap, there’s no excuse for giving wrong or misleading information, especially if you’re in a position of responsibility as a speaker, consultant, or insurance experts.

 Don’t get me wrong, I’m not saying I’m the oracle on this stuff, nor that there aren’t super bright folk around.
 All I ask is, when putting the future of your business in someone else’s hands, you do so with consideration and listened to insurance experts.

 Building a strategy on today +1 isn’t going to cut it – not alone at least.
 By the time you roll out, you’ll be today -1.
 If you’re lucky.

 Have a read of a few great self-disruption case studies below and, whilst you’re doing so, imagine what you would have done or how you’d have felt, if you were working in those companies:

 Nintendo launched in 1889 – that alone is pretty incredible, right?
 They set out producing playing cards, although recognized a limited market growth.
 In the 1950s, Hiroshi Yamauchi (the then CEO) began to diversify, setting up new ventures such as a taxi company, TV network and an instant rice food company.
 They didn’t work out.
 Roll forward to 1975 when they secured the rights to distribute their first video game.
 The rest is history.

 Netflix set up as DVD by mail in 1997.
 A few years later, in 2011, Reed Hastings switched the business to streaming, at which point the stock plunged 76%.
 That’s a crazy market response, especially when you consider the company is now worth over $100bn, overtaking McDonalds, Ford and General Electric.